arttartkhai/mega-fs-assignments/dapp/README.md

 # Simple DAPP

-This project was an experiment of building a simple interface interacting with [Compound Finance](https://compound.finance/) smart contract on Testnet.\
+This project was for an experiment of building a simple interface interacting with [Compound Finance](https://compound.finance/) smart contract on Testnet.\
 You can try it on

 - **[Demo App](https://arttartkhai-compound.vercel.app)**